ahmedmalaa/IE-AutoML-competition/README.md

 ### Overview and requirements

 Participants are asked to modify the source code for AutoPrognosis to make it robust to distributional shift.
-Participants are provided with a training data set for binary classification, with features $X$ and binary labels $Y$.
-The features $X$ in the training data follow a certain distribution $P(X)$.
-Each participants will apply their modified AutoPrognosis to train a model that is "insensitive" to changes in $P(X)$ and submit their trained models to us.
-We will then test the submitted models on a number of testing sets (not accessible to participants ahead of time), each with a perturbed feature distribution $P\prime(X)$, and average the models' performance scores over these perturbed testing sets.
+Participants are provided with a training data set for binary classification, with features $`X`$ and binary labels $`Y`$.
+The features $`X`$ in the training data follow a certain distribution $`P(X)`$.
+Each participants will apply their modified AutoPrognosis to train a model that is "insensitive" to changes in $`P(X)`$ and submit their trained models to us.
+We will then test the submitted models on a number of testing sets (not accessible to participants ahead of time), each with a perturbed feature distribution $`P\prime(X)`$, and average the models' performance scores over these perturbed testing sets.
 The winning model will be the one with the highest average accuracy over the perturbed testing sets.

 ### Software